altancode/apex/README.md

 1. Apex optimizes the JVC + HD Fury HDR experience.
 2. Apex allows deep control of the JVC using both network connectivity and IR
-3. Apex allows deep control of other devices, including ones supporting Onkyo's ISCP and HDFury's IP protocol
+3. Apex allows deep control of other devices, including ones supporting Onkyo's ISCP, HDFury's IP protocol and the very powerful ability to execute shell commands

 # What's New?